samail-islam/100-plus-python-coding-problems-with-solutions/Harder/Advanced-Calculator.md

 Then we are taking user input.
 Then using `split()` we are splitting that and getting two numbers and the operator.

-Then we have if-elif-else.
-And based on the operation, we call the right method to perform the task.
+Then we have if-elif-else, based on the operation, we call the right method to perform the task.

 That’s it.